 The majority of the information contained on this pest page was developed by Biosecurity Queensland during the Asian Honey Bee Transition to Management Program.

-The mites detected on Asian honey bees in July 2016 in Townsville are Varroa jacobsoni, not Varroa destructor.
+The mites detected on Asian honey bees in May 2019 and July 2016 in Townsville are Varroa jacobsoni, not Varroa destructor.
 For more information about varroa mites and how to check your hives go to the ‘Varroa mites’ page.

 If you see any unusual bees, or pests of bees, call the Exotic Plant Pest Hotline 1800 084 881.